Sundance Resort: Timp Haven

 Timp Haven also held ski races that were sponsored by various local organizations like the Timpanogos Ski Club or the Hoover Cup.
-The Timponogos Mountain Club cleared an area on the east hill and built a 45-foot ski jump.
+The Timpanogos Mountain Club cleared an area on the east hill and built a 45-foot ski jump.

 Ski classes at the resort were started by Jessie Scofield, the supervisor of Provo City Recreation, in the winter of 1946.
 Professors at Brigham Young University also started ski classes, bringing buses of students in the afternoons.
 By that time, Timp Haven also had a tubing and toboggan hill.
 The Stewart family began expansion in 1947, and a T-bar lift was added at the base in 1948 (the same year as the ski jump was rebuilt) which was about 1000 ft in length, The lower terminal was seated on a platform that was 14 feet in the air.
 A 1938 Ford truck provided the power for the lift.
 This lift ran until 1953 when a single chairlift was added in the fall.
 It had a length of about 2500 ft.
 The first double chairlift was installed in the fall of 1965 and replaced the lower single chair and an upper T-bar, vertically climbing 1400 ft.
 It had an accident the following July which resulted in two fatalities.
 The resort continued expanding, however, and a lodge was built in 1957 (whose foundation is under the General Store and Grill Room today).
 A poma lift was added in 1958.
-A modern ski lift, the Mandan, was installed in 1964 and the two T-bar lifts were removed.
+A modern ski lift, the Mandan, was installed in 1964, and the two T-bar lifts were removed.
 The Navajo lift was installed in 1969, and the Arrowhead lift in 1985.